Flamingo Road (Las Vegas): SR 592 route description

 The first portion of SR 592 begins at Rainbow Boulevard (SR 595) and extends easterly to Interstate 15.
 The second section resumes at Paradise Road and continues east, skirting the northern edge of the University of Nevada, Las Vegas (UNLV) campus before reaching its terminus at Boulder Highway (SR 582).

 History

 Flamingo Road originally was called Monson Road, and only existed east of Las Vegas Boulevard, with a nearby street, Dunes Road connecting Las Vegas Boulevard with Interstate 15 (I-15).
 In the early 1980s, the Nevada Department of Transportation rebuilt the Dunes interchange at I-15, and constructed a six-lane Flamingo Road west to Rainbow Boulevard.

 The segment between I-15 and Las Vegas Boulevard remained named Dunes-Flamingo Road until 1995.

 The portion of SR 592 between I-15 and Paradise Road was decommissioned by 2008.

-The route is a candidate to be decommissioned with control given to Clark County; however, only the above section located in the resort corridor has been relinquished as of January 2008.
+The route is a candidate to be decommissioned with control given to Clark County; however, only the above section located in the resort corridor has been relinquished in January 2008.